azsdk/azsdk-docs/05-Alerting-and-Monitoring/Readme.md

 	| where ControlStatus == "Failed"
 	| summarize  AggregatedValue = count() by ResourceGroup
 	| count
-- List: The query shows number of the failing controls for each resource group the list of resource groups on your subscription(s) containing resources that are failing for baseline controls along with the .
+- List: The query shows list of resource groups that have one or more baseline controls failing.
 	``` AIQL
 	AzSDK_CL
 	| where TimeGenerated > ago(3d)